Forest management

 Sustainable forest management balances local socioeconomic, cultural, and ecological needs and constraints.

 Forest management is a branch of forestry concerned with overall administrative, legal, economic, and social aspects, as well as scientific and technical aspects, such as silviculture, forest protection, and regulation.
 This includes management for timber, aesthetics, recreation, urban values, water, wildlife, inland and nearshore fisheries, wood products, plant genetic resources, and other forest resource values.
 Management objectives can be for conservation, utilisation, or a mixture of the two.
 Techniques include timber extraction, planting and replanting of different species, building and maintenance of roads and pathways through forests, and preventing fire.
+Forest Management plays an important part in maintaining ecosystem health and supporting biodiversity.

 Many tools like remote sensing, geographic information systems (GIS), and photogrammetry have been developed to improve forest inventory and management planning.
 Scientific research plays a crucial role in helping forest management.
+Using these tools and research helps to make the best decisions about forest use and conservation.
 For example, climate modeling, biodiversity research, carbon sequestration research, GIS applications, and long-term monitoring help assess and improve forest management, ensuring its effectiveness and success.
+They are used to track the forest conditions and supporting the way they are managed.